 It’s ideal for training into an espalier, growing snug against my fence, providing year-round screening from my neighbor’s unattractive roofline.

-But in the fall and winter, the pièce de résistance – its berries.
-Oh, the berries!
+But in the fall and winter, the pièce de résistance is its berries.

 The color combination is nothing short of delightful.